rantahar/Lattice-Field-Theory/source/index.rst

 not out of the doublers.
 The doublers are still necessary to ensure we have the correct number of degrees of freedom (or, in fact, a factor of 4 too many).

 **Note** that introducing gauge fields complicates the transformation.
-The order :math:`a` term receives a contribution relative to the gauge coupling.
-This still works in the continuum limit, since there $g\to 0$.
+The order :math:`b` term receives a contribution relative to the gauge coupling.
+This still works in the continuum limit, since there :math:`g\to 0`.